-Section 702 of the Foreign Intelligence Surveillance Act authorizes the NSA and others to collect the electronic communications of non-U.S. targets located overseas.
-Recent media reports and declassified documents reveal a more extensive program than was previously publicly understood.
-The article begins by considering the origins of the current programs and the relevant authorities—particularly the transfer of part of the President’s Surveillance Program, instituted just after 9/11, to the 1978 Foreign Intelligence Surveillance Act (FISA).
+Section 702 of the Foreign Intelligence Surveillance Act (FISA) authorizes the NSA to collect the electronic communications of non-U.S. targets located overseas.
+Recent media reports and declassified documents reveal a more extensive program than publicly understood.
+The article begins by considering the origins of the current programs and the relevant authorities, particularly the transfer of part of the post-9/11 President’s Surveillance Program to FISA.
 It outlines the contours of the 2007 Protect America Act, before its replacement in 2008 by the FISA Amendments Act (FAA).
 The section ends with a brief discussion of the current state of foreign intelligence collection under Executive Order 12333.

 The article next turns to statutory issues related to targeting, post-targeting analysis, and the retention and dissemination of information.
-It argues that the NSA has sidestepped FAA restrictions by adopting procedures that allow analysts to acquire information not just to or from, but also “about” targets.
+It argues that the NSA has sidestepped FAA restrictions by adopting procedures that allow analysts to acquire information to, from and about targets.
 In its foreignness determination the agency assumes, absent clear evidence to the contrary, that the target is a non-U.S. person located outside domestic bounds.
 And weak standards mark the foreign intelligence purpose determination.
-Together, these elements allow for the broad collection of U.S. persons’ international communications, even as they open the door to the interception of entirely domestic communications.
-In regard to post-targeting analysis, the article draws attention to the intelligence community’s use of U.S. person information to query data obtained under 702, effectively bypassing protections Congress introduced to prevent reverse targeting.
-The article further notes, in relation to retention and dissemination, that increasing consumer and industrial reliance on cryptography means that the NSA’s automatic retention of encrypted data may soon become the exception that swallows the rule.
+Together, these elements allow for the collection of U.S. persons’ international communications, even as they open the door to intercepting domestic communications.
+In regard to post-targeting analysis, the article draws attention to the intelligence community’s use of U.S. person information to query data obtained under §702, effectively bypassing protections Congress introduced to prevent reverse targeting.
+The article further notes in relation to retention and dissemination, that increasing consumer and industrial reliance on cryptography means that the NSA’s retention of encrypted data may soon become the exception that swallows the rule.